Can Breathwork Rewire the Brain and Reduce Stress?

 Breathwork’s Impact on the Brain

-Breathwork isn’t just a tool for relaxation; it’s a powerful way to influence both the sympathetic and parasympathetic nervous systems.
+Breathwork isn’t just a tool for relaxation or an emotional release through breath; it’s a powerful way to influence both the sympathetic and parasympathetic nervous systems.
 By engaging the sympathetic nervous system first—often through more intense breathwork practices like rapid or controlled breathing patterns, or even mouth breathing—you activate the body’s natural "fight or flight" response.
 This process can help break through emotional blockages or build awareness in the body’s physical sensations.

 When you switch to parasympathetic breathing—deep, slow, diaphragmatic breathing—it helps to land back in the body, creating deeper relaxation and promoting emotional healing.
 This shift can also allow you to travel beyond your conscious awareness, opening the door to deep inner work.